Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Added thrall trigger filter on sphere and box zones
 - Added a head tracking toggle for puppet conversation nodes
-- Display the original name of a node in the node inspector
+- Display the original name of a node in the node inspector `0.7.8`
+- Increased the duration for paused script to get automaticly scrapted for inactivity from 5 minutes to an hour.
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor